Zero-Shot Learning with Common Sense Knowledge Graphs: Comparison of Graph Aggregators

+Overall, our results show that ZSL-KG improves over existing WordNet-based methods on OntoNotes, BBN, SNIPS-NLU, aPY, and ImageNet (all test classes).
+DGP does slightly better on AWA2, but it performs relatively poorly on aPY and ImageNet.
+In contrast, we see that ZSL-KG achieves the highest performance on larger test sets of ImageNet and achieves a new state-of-the-art for aPY, while maintaining competitive performance on AWA2.
+Finally, averaging the strict accuracy on OntoNotes and BBN, harmonic mean on AWA2 and aPY, top-1 GZSL accuracy for all classes on ImageNet, and accuracy on SNIPS-NLU, we observe that ZSL-KG outperforms the best performing WordNet-based method (GCNZ) by an average of 3.5 accuracy points and all the WordNet-based methods by an average of 2.4 accuracy points.
+These results demonstrate the superior flexibility and generality of ZSL-KG to achieve competitive performance on both language and vision tasks.

-\subsection{Comparison of Graph Aggregators}
+\section{Comparison of Graph Aggregators}

 We conduct an ablation study with different aggregators with our framework.
-Existing the graph neural networks include - GCN \cite{KipfW17}, GAT \cite{velickovic2018graph}, and RGCN \cite{schlichtkrull2018modeling}.
-GCN \cite{KipfW17} computes the mean of the node neighbours to learn the graph structure.
-GAT \cite{velickovic2018graph} computes the edge attention and applies it to the node features to learn the structure of the graph.
-RGCN \cite{schlichtkrull2018modeling} conditions the neighbourhood features with a learnable weight and then applies a weighted mean to learn the graph structure.
-We provide all the architectural details in section \ref{architecture_detail}.
+Existing graph neural networks include GCN \citep{kipf:iclr17}, GAT \citep{velickovic:iclr18}, RGCN \citep{schlichtkrull:eswc18}, and LSTM \citep{hamilton:neurips17}.
+We provide all the architectural details in Appendix \ref{app:sec:architecture_detail}.
 We train these models with the same experimental setting for the tasks mentioned in their respective sections.

-\textbf{Results.} Table \ref{table:comparison} shows results for our ablation study.
-Our results show that ZSL-KG outperforms existing graph neural networks with linear aggregators.
-With relational aggregators, we observe that they do not outperform non-linear aggregators and may reduce the overall performance (as seen in AWA2).
-Finally, our results on intent classification suggests that common sense knowledge graphs with even simple linear aggregators can outperform existing state-of-the-art benchmark results \cite{liu2019reconstructing}.
+\textbf{ZSL-KG with different aggregators.} Table \ref{tab:graph_agg:result} shows results for our ablation study.
+Our results show that TrGCN often outperforms existing graph neural networks with linear aggregators and TrGCN adds up to 1.23 accuracy points improvement on these tasks.
+We observe that GAT and GCN outperform TrGCN on BBN and ImageNet datasets.
+However, no architecture is superior on all tasks, but TrGCN is the best on a majority of them.
+With relational aggregators (ZSL-KG-RGCN), we observe that they do not outperform ZSL-KG and may reduce the overall performance (as seen in AWA2 and aPY).
+ZSL-KG-LSTM which uses an LSTM-based aggregator shows inconsistent performance across different tasks.